how to protect free-range chickens

 Keep a Rooster

 Having a rooster in your flock can help protect your free-range chickens.
-Roosters are naturally protective of their hens and will often sound an alarm if they sense danger.
+Roosters are naturally protective of their hens and will often sound crow out an alarm if they sense danger.
+They will even attack anything or anyone that they feel is a threat to the flock.

 Have a Livestock Guardian Dog

 If you have a larger property and a lot of predators, consider getting a livestock guardian dog.
-These breeds are trained to protect livestock, including chickens, from predators such as coyotes, foxes, and raccoons.
+These breeds can be trained to protect livestock, including chickens, from predators such as coyotes, foxes, and raccoons.